Shared Lives matches you with a carer that you live with. Find out how to apply to get a Shared Lives carer, or how to apply to be one.

 Shared Lives is a way to support adults, and young people over the age of 16, who are unable to live independently.

-The scheme places the adult, or young person, with someone who offers accommodation, care and support in their own home.
+The scheme places the person with a Shared Lives carer.
+The carer offers accommodation, care and support in their home.

 Shared Lives providers train, support and pay carers to provide support in this way.

-Support can be provided full time, short breaks, respite or day activities.
+Carers can give support full time or for short breaks, respite or day activities.

 Become a Shared Lives carer

-All kinds of people can be Shared Lives carers: couples or singles, with or without children, home owners or tenants.
-An approved carer can support up to three adults at a time.
+All kinds of people can be Shared Lives carers.
+You could be a couple or single, with or without children, a home owner or tenant.
+An approved carer can support up to 3 adults at a time.

-To become an approved Shared Lives carer you will need to
+To become an approved Shared Lives carer, you need to:

 - take part in a selection process

-- pass a Disclosure Barring Service check (formerly known as a CRB check)
+- pass a Disclosure Barring Service (DBS) check

 - have reference checks